-Cosina is the Forest Gamp of cameras. cameras made under own brand were never at the popularity forefront, but their cameras are found under most other brands.
-Foto Quelle and Porst who sold clouds full of East German junk also sold Cosina products under own banner.
+Cosina is the Forest Gamp of cameras. cameras made under their own brand were never at the popularity forefront, but their cameras are found under most other brands.
+Foto Quelle and Porst who sold clouds full of East German junk also sold Cosina products under their own banner.
 Cosina made cameras and lenses for other Japanese high-end brands, evidently trusted by Nikon and alike.
 The Voigtlander name had been bought by Cosina, who churned out the Bessa rangefinder line.
 I read that they now build digital cameras, but this is not in our scope.

 The Chinon CT-1 is part of a long line of indistinguishable SLRs of the ’70s and ’80s.
 All look-alike as if ruled by the fashion gods, now all mini or all belly shirt and so on.
 I wonder how could the manufacturers come out with such similarities as it sure takes years to design and manufacture a camera.

 Much like the Chinon, to trigger the shutter and activate the light meter needle it takes to pull the winding leaver halfway.
 You may not a metal extension at the laver base that stops the trigger once folded all the way in.
 The camera is fully manual, good speed selection B to 1000 with all in between.
 Traditional mechanical self-timer and vertical metal curtain and a K-mount complete the package.
 Single 1.35V battery operates the light meter, but the camera can happily function without it.